KnuxV/advanced_programming_python/lessons/01-shell-intro.md

 3. Restart your computer
 4. Set up Ubuntu username/password
 5. Access via "Ubuntu" app, the windows terminal or the VS Code terminal

+You can access the documentation [HERE](https://learn.microsoft.com/fr-fr/windows/wsl/basic-commands?source=recommendations)

+#### <u>Understanding Your New Linux Environment</u>
+Now that you have WSL installed, it's important to understand that you've essentially created a separate Linux world within your Windows machine.
+This Ubuntu environment has its own file system, completely separate from your Windows files.

+When you open the Ubuntu terminal, you'll start in your Linux home directory (usually /home/yourusername/), which is distinct from your Windows user folder.
+Your Windows drives are accessible through /mnt/c/, /mnt/d/, etc., but it's generally best practice to keep your development projects within the Linux file system (/home/yourusername/ or subdirectories) for better performance and compatibility.

+Think of this as having two different operating systems that can talk to each other - your Windows desktop for everyday tasks, and your new Linux environment specifically for development work.
+The Linux side has its own users, permissions, and package management, so treat it as its own ecosystem rather than just another Windows application.

+This helps students understand the separation between the two environments and sets proper expectations for file management and workflow.

 ### Mac: Terminal
 - Already installed!
 Find it in Applications → Utilities